 Mobility aids and assistive devices infinitely improve the lives of disabled and chronically people but unfortunately many don’t see it that way.
 When people see someone using an assistive device there is so much negativity around them and people often assume around lives are horrible because of our devices but it’s because of them that make our lives so great!
 It’s not having to use them that makes a disabled person’s life so horrible and depressing but the shame from society when they see a disabled person using an assistive device to make their life easier and better.
-Assistive devices have changed my life and without them, I would not be as independent as I am today but would probably be completely dependent on someone else so I celebrate that have some great assistive devices that work for me.
-You shouldn’t feel sorry that I have to use assistive devices but celebrate that I can!
-My assistive devices have done so much for me and not all disabled people have as much as I do and some can’t even afford to get a wheelchair that they need to get around.
-I am grateful I have never had the problem and here are some things my assistive of helped me with.
+Assistive devices have changed my life and without them, I would not be as independent as I am today but would probably be completely dependent on someone else so I celebrate what I have because not everyone has access to assistive devices which makes me so sad because I can’t imagine my life without them.
+If you have been hesitant to get assistive devices here is why you shouldn’t be so afraid but celebrate them instead.

 It allows to leave my home!- Without my crutches and wheelchair, I would not be completely bedbound and unable to leave my home.
 My crutches have given the ability to walk and my wheelchair has made it so I can travel long distances without getting fatigued.
 If it weren’t for my crutches and wheelchair I couldn’t even get out of bed in the morning without the help of my caregiver or even leave my house without needing to be carried.
 My crutches and wheelchair have given me the freedom to leave my house and without them, I would be stuck inside all the time so don’t look at it as a negative but praise my assistive devices because it has given me the opportunity to leave my home and have new experiences.